Epidural pain relief during labour

 Your pain will be assessed by your midwife or doctors regularly.
 Top-ups of medication will be given down the epidural tube regularly based on your level of discomfort.
 Sometimes this is done by the midwife (e.g. giving a dose each hour) and sometimes by you, with a hand-held button that delivers a dose (patient-controlled epidural analgesia, PCEA).

 You should notice your contraction pain improves markedly, but you might still feel tightenings.
 As your baby descends later in labour, you might notice increasing discomfort in your lower back and bottom.
-This is common, and nothing to be concerned about – epidurals often work less well for this stage.
+This is common, and nothing to be concerned about – epidurals often work less well for this stage of labour.

 Your vital signs (heart rate, blood pressure, breathing) will be monitored.
 Your baby will also be monitored.

 You should still have movement and feeling in your legs, and some women are able to get out of bed and move around with an epidural in place.
 However, some women prefer to remain in bed and rest.
-You may be less able to feel your bladder and struggle to wee as a result.
+You may be less able to feel your bladder and as a result may struggle to urinate.
 Your midwife might need to put in a catheter (tube into your bladder) to help with this.

 Are there reasons I can’t have an epidural?